 Should escalation and further administrative works be needed, the appeal process will be charged at 100 Euros

-The following exam will take place in May 2016.
+The following exam will take place in 27 May 2017, Prague.

 The information below is general information about the exam.